ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.shelly/README.md

 |Shelly Bulb Duo (SHBDUO-1)|verified|not verified|
 |Shelly 3EM (SHEM)|verified|verified|

+## What is Sentry and what is reported to the servers?
+Sentry.io is a way for developers to get an overview about errors from their applications.
+And exactly this is implemented in this adapter.

+When the adapter crashes or an other Code error happens, this error message that also appears in the ioBroker log is submitted to our own Sentry server hosted in germany.
+When you allowed iobroker GmbH to collect diagnostic data then also your installation ID (this is just a unique ID **without** any additional infos about you, email, name or such) is included.
+This allows Sentry to group errors and show how many unique users are affected by such an error.
+All of this helps me to provide error free adapters that basically never crashs.

 ## Changelog

+### 3.2.5 (13.04.2020)
+* (Apollon77) - Update Dependencies incl shelly-lib to prevent exceptions
+* (Apollon77) - Add Sentry for error/crash reporting (active with js-controller 3.0)
+* (Stübi      - Add for hue two new datapoints for Shelly Bulb and RGBW2

+### 3.2.4 (11.04.2020)
+* (Stübi) - Bugfixing MQTT ext_temperature for Shelly 1

 ### 3.2.3 (03.03.2020)
 * (Stübi) - Bugfixing Shelly 3EMfor MQTT support (fixed datapoints for total and total_returned)